-6 Overpayments of benefit
+8 Overpayments of benefit

 An overpayment is when you are paid more benefit than you are entitled to.
-A common example is failing to report a change of circumstances, such as someone moving in with you, which reduces benefit entitlement.
+A common example is failing to report a change of circumstances, for example, someone moving in with you, which reduces benefit entitlement.
 You may have to pay an overpayment back, even if there was no fault on your part.
-The rules on when overpayments must be repaid are different depending on what benefit or tax credit it concerns.
+The rules on when overpayments must be repaid are different depending on what benefit it concerns.

-The letter notifying you of an overpayment should include a breakdown of the amounts and dates during which it is claimed you were overpaid and an explanation of how the total has been calculated.
+The letter notifying you of an overpayment should include a breakdown of the amounts and dates during which the overpayment is said to have occurred and an explanation of how the total has been calculated.
+You should also receive a decision about whether the overpayment is recoverable and about your new entitlement, if applicable.
 If not, you should ask for these details.
 You may wish to seek specialist advice to: